 And finally, I want to show you seam guides you can easily make yourself if for some reason you don’t have any seam guide.
 They are not as good as store bought seam guides but they can be used occasionally with acceptable results.

 I have used sticky notes, not one by one but while they are still all together.
 Each note has a strip of glue on its back and can be temporarily attached to the machine.
 This small pad of notes is thick enough so the fabric edge can move along without slipping.
 But still it can slip sometimes with heavier fabrics so you have to watch out for that.

 I heard – and I tested – that you can use painter’s tape – just stick a piece on your machine parallel to the throat plate.
+It might be called masking tape, or perhaps frog tape.
 But the tape is thin, so you have to be very careful not to go off the stitching line.
 The tape doesn’t leave any residue on the machine.

 These inexpensive little gadgets will change your sewing and will really help keep stitching lines perfectly straight.They are essential items in your sewing room.

 And from the large number of tools used to help sew straight, dedicated or improvised, we can deduce how important this task is for someone who sews.
 Someone has said somewhere that nobody will notice if you are a genius, but everyone will notice if one of your buttons is missing; I guess it is equally true that everyone will notice if one of the seams of your garment is crooked!